renyming/SOEN691_BIG_DATA/README.md

 Real-time kNN could be also considered as a classifier to compare with MC-NN due to the fact that they are both streaming classification algorithms.

+As mentioned in the MC-NN result section, different initial centroids can be experimented to compare the different parameters.

 (Real-time kNN: Tennant, Mark, et al. “Towards a Parallel Computationally Efficient Approach to Scaling Up Data Stream Classification.”
 SpringerLink, Springer, Cham, 9 Dec.
 2014, https://link.springer.com/chapter/10.1007/978-3-319-12069-0_4.)

 # Appendix